By adding Easy2Boot to an existing Ventoy USB drive you can add E2B which has these extra Legacy-BIOS features:

 If you have made a Ventoy USB drive and you would like to add Easy2Boot to it, you can do it as follows:

 - First, I highly recommend that you reformat the main Ventoy partition as NTFS.
 This is not essential, but I highly recommend it because DOS and some Windows versions may not recognise exFAT or ext formats and FAT32 does not support files larger than 4GB.
 Also, NTFS is needed for Ventoy and E2B if you want to boot Windows VHD files.
+Make sure you do not use GPT Partition Style for the USB drive.

 - Create a new empty folder on your Desktop – e.g. name it Easy2Boot.